 Your body will point to where it is focused.
 To make a strong impression, move your body slightly to angle toward whoever is speaking during a meeting.

-The shifts you make in body language may or may not be noticed.
-Making the shifts will have others think you are a great listener.
-Having that realization even at an unconscious level is worth the effort of paying attention to your body language.
+The shifts you make in body language may or may not be noticed consciously.
+However, making the shifts will have others think you are a great listener.
+That realization even at an unconscious level is worth the effort of paying attention to your body language.